Here are a few

 the Great Salt Lake, a vast area of brine and mud.
 As such,

 signals from afar - even though many of them originate from mountains

 that are about a mile (1.6km)

-in elevation above the lake, propagate on a very shallow p angle above the ground
+in elevation above the lake, propagate on a very shallow p angle above

 which puts them squarely in a fairly strong "Fresnel Zone" where ground